sumcoinlabs/sumcoinj.org/limitations.md

 ## Micropayment channels

-* Security issue: the Bitcoin network allows transaction malleability.
+* Security issue: the Sumcoin network allows transaction malleability.
 With the code in 0.10, a malicious server could modify the contract tx before broadcasting it, rendering the refund useless and allowing extortion of the user.

 ## API warts